Jennie-Eardley/Tidy-Tuesday/README.md

 **Volcanoes**:

 The volcano data came from the Smithsonian and gives detailed information about individual volcanoes and eruptions.
 I decided to focus on Iceland and used leaflet to visualise volcano eruptions on a map.
-I found the volcano icons on flaticon, credit to "https://www.flaticon.com/authors/dinosoftlabs"
+I found the volcano icons on flaticon, credit to "https://www.flaticon.com/authors/dinosoftlabs".
+If the code is run, you can hover over the volcano icons to get information about the volcano name - below is just a screenshot.

 ![image](https://user-images.githubusercontent.com/59340652/90668303-cc844f80-e247-11ea-9eb2-4492b143386c.png)